Perform differential methylation scoring

 Segmenting on differential methylation

-(i.e. single-site analysis) you can generate regions of differential methylation on-the-fly using the segmenting hidden Markov model (HMM).
+When running modkit dmr without --regions (i.e. single-site analysis) you can generate regions of differential methylation on-the-fly using the segmenting hidden Markov model (HMM).

-To run segmenting on the fly, add the --segments $segments_bed_fp
+To run segmenting on the fly, add the --segment $segments_bed_fp option to the command such as:

 dmr_result=single_base_haplotype_dmr.bed